Game arguments in some existence theorems of Friedberg numberings: Abstract

 \section{Abstract}

-We provide game-theoretic proofs of some well-known existence theorems of Friedberg numberings, including (1) the existence of two incomparable Friedberg numberings; (2) the existence of a uniformly c.e. sequence of pairwise incomparable Friedberg numberings; (3) the existence of a uniformly c.e. independent sequence of Friedberg numberings.
+We provide game-theoretic proofs of some well-known existence theorems of Friedberg numberings for the class of all partial computable functions, including (1) the existence of two incomparable Friedberg numberings; (2) the existence of a uniformly c.e. sequence of pairwise incomparable Friedberg numberings; (3) the existence of a uniformly c.e. independent sequence of Friedberg numberings.
+Parameterizing these proofs, we have game-theoretic proofs of Kummer's criteria and their modifications.